-2011-Present Day
++ 2011-Present Day

->

-> Clark then migrated to Seattle where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and gradually expended the lineup of offerings.
+Clark then migrated to Seattle where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and gradually expended the lineup of offerings.
 In November 2015 he launched three more main production Blumenstein speaker models - Marlin, Triton and Benthic speakers, augmented by Waterline Cables and Blumenstein accessories.
 These commercially and acoustically successful designs now ship out by the batch monthly.
-All Blumenstein products, cables and accessories are still built by hand in house, by Clark Blumenstein.
-Summer of 2018: expanded the business into a new workshop in the historic Wallingford neighborhood of Seattle.
+All Blumenstein products, cables and accessories are still built by hand in house.

->

-> 2018 Design Changes
+2018 Design Changes

->

-> I am now faceting the trademark solid Douglas Fir braces and am also oiling the interiors of each cabinet in addition to the sweeping changes made back in 2016.
+I am now faceting the trademark solid Douglas Fir braces and am also oiling the interiors of each cabinet in addition to the sweeping changes made back in 2016.
 Also, bracing orientation has changed in order to provide greater rigidity and therefore greater resolution, especially so with the new, thinner wood options for most popular models.
 Limited edition Orca special released in 2018, and front ported bass reflex cabinets are now the default option for all full range models in 2018.
 Rear ported cabinets are still available via special request.

->

-> 2016 Design Changes
+2016 Design Changes